dfrappart/dfrappart.github.io/_posts/2022-03-01-Back_to_basics_About_Network_Security_Groups.markdown

 Ok, let's dig further then...

 ### 3.2.
-Managing Network flows for 2 VM in an Virtual Network peered to another Virtual Network
+Managing Network flows between VMs in in peered Virtual Network

 So now we add another VM, but in another Virtual Network.